mountaindrewtech/DriveMapper/README.md

 ## 🧩 Author
 **Drew Schmidt**
-Built for IT administrators and teams who want a simple, secure way to manage shared drives.
+Built for IT administrators and teams who want a simple, secure way to manage shared drives, and allow their users an easy to use interface.

 ---